donflex155/osticket-prereqs/README.md

 2. Web Platform Installer -  Helpful tool to install IIS, PHP, and MySQL easily.

-3. Install C++ Redistributable — Required because PHP or MySQL components depend on it.
+3. Install Microsoft Visual C++ Redistributable on Windows 11 Required, because PHP or MySQL components depend on it.

-- Item 4
-- Item 5

--
 <img width="1793" height="928" alt="image" src="https://github.com/user-attachments/assets/86c616bb-66c2-4744-bcd6-1035a770468e" />

 Here’s the diagram image showing how IIS (Internet Information Services) interacts with the web browser (Microsoft Edge) on Windows 11, followed by an illustrated step-by-step demonstration of the configuration setup.